 Among the Russians (1983) describes a journey he made by car through western Russia during the Brezhnev era.
 Behind the Wall: A Journey through China (1987) won both the Hawthornden Prize and the Thomas Cook Travel Book Award.
 The Lost Heart of Asia (1994) narrates his travels through the newly-independent central Asian republics, exploring the effects of the collapse of the Soviet Union on the region.
 He returned to Russia for his most recent travel narrative, In Siberia (1999).

 Colin Thubron is also the author of several novels, including a historical fiction, Emperor (1978), set in A.D.
 312; A Cruel Madness (1984), winner of the PEN/Macmillan Silver Pen Award; Falling (1989); Turning Back the Sun (1991), a haunting tale of love and exile; and Distance (1996).
-To the Last City (2002), tells the story of a group of travellers in Peru.
+To the Last City (2002) tells the story of a group of travellers in Peru, while Night of Fire (2016) is a metaphorical novel in which the inhabitants of one house - perhaps representing the parts of one person's soul - are trapped in a housefire.

 A Fellow of the Royal Society of Literature since 1969, Colin Thubron is a regular contributor and reviewer for magazines and newspapers including The Times, the Times Literary Supplement and The Spectator.
 He lives in London.
 His latest travel books are Shadow of the Silk Road (2006), an account of his 7,000-mile journey along the route of the Silk Road; and To a Mountain in Tibet (2011), about his pilgrimage to sacred Mount Kailas.